 Importantly, however, affection is more than just kissing.
 As Kent notes, “it’s a casual thing.”
 There is a wide range of affectionate behavior that one can observe in public space ranging from the subtle to the blatant, from intimacy to courtesy:

 1. Public Displays of Affection: The most obvious forms of such behavior are “PDA,” like kissing, hugging, holding hands, an arm around the shoulder, or a selfie.
 Counterintuitively, as William H. Whyte observed, these can be found in the most public parts of a public space, not the darkest corners.

 2. Sharing: Whether its a milkshake or a handshake, sharing and reciprocity are signs of intimacy and trust.
-Not only does sharing require one party to relinquish some control over something they has some claim over, but the act of sharing usually requires behaviors three to five, too: touching, proximity, eye contact, and hopefully, smiling.
+Not only does sharing require one party to relinquish some control over something they have some claim over, but the act of sharing usually requires the following three behaviors, too: touching, proximity, eye contact, and hopefully, smiling.